TamimEhsan/interview-questions-bangladesh/README.md

 Round 2 is a technical round.
 You might get asked about basic theories or solve some simple problems

+> [!TIP]
+> SRBD organizes a coding contest every year.
+The prize money is very handsome.
+Apart from that, if you do advance to round 2 or 3 means you might get a call for interview skipping the initial screening

 ### Questions

 <details>